argyleink/Kung-Fury-Theme/README.md

 ## Features

-- This theme **accentuates the signal** of your code, while pushing back the noise
+- **Accentuates the signal** of your code, while pushing back the noise
-- Colors, italics, and subdued colors are all **meaningfully chosen** to help you understand the code
+- Colors, italics, and subdued colors **are meaningful** to help you understand the code via consistent coloring, there's **rhyme and reason** for the choices beyond visual harmony
 - If your code has no errors, then it **looks pythonic** (noise reduction)
 - Dark mode that's been tested heavily for **day and night** use
 - **Leverages cursive** if you're using [Dank Mono](https://dank.sh/) or [Operator Mono](https://www.typography.com/fonts/operator/styles/)